wilsonmar/wilsonmar.github.io/_posts/2025-06-15-futurefun.md

 <a target="_blank" href="https://bucolic-kitten-8c03c9.netlify.app/">
 https://bucolic-kitten-8c03c9.netlify.app</a>

+"For an individual human to thrive as the "Technical Singularity" (where everything changes all at once), we need to be be part of a team who support each other (through think and thin).
+FutureTogether makes that happen."

-We equip students for making money in a future of AI domination, <strong>managing</strong> AI automation:
+We equip you to <strong>make money</strong> in a future of AI domination, <strong>managing</strong> AI automation:
    * Building systems to evaluate AI performance
    * Introducing AI automation into local businesses
    * The orchestrator can route traffic to several tools, but chooses the tool with the best satisfaction and accuracy scores tracked over time.